alonitac/DevOpsJan22/docs/jenkins_ex1.md

 6. Everything is good? time to deploy to Production.
 Create a PR from `feature/greeting_msg` into `main`.
 Let Jenkins approve your PR, ask a friend to review the code (or review it yourself).
 Finally, complete the PR.
 7. Make sure the `prod/botBuild` pipeline is running, and trigger `prod/botDeploy` manually.
 Check that the change in prod bot has been deployed.

+### Submission

+Your forked PolyBot repo will be tested.
+Make sure you have implemented all Jenkinsfiles under `main` and `dev` branches.

 # Good Luck